-Chemical Engineering personal statement example
+Chemical Engineering personal statement examples

 Chemistry is omnipresent in our lives – from the food we eat and the liquids we drink to the air we breathe.
 It has played an instrumental role in shaping the modern world.
 Our current way of life is possible through chemical innovations, such as the design of life-saving medications and materials for engineers and architects, and the creation of fertilizers to nourish the world’s ever-growing population.